 Yeah, I know.
 No one wants to hear that there’s a formula.
 If you’re anything like me, you automatically think of those cheesy movies that follow a template.
 They’re bad.
 I agree.

 However, that doesn’t mean that books and movies don’t have a storytelling pattern.
 Once you know this, it’s a bit like becoming a code-breaking spy.
-There’ve been plenty of times when I’ve sat in a movie theater and have spotted one of the significant beats that all good storytellers hit.
+There’ve been plenty of times when I’ve sat in a movie theater and spotted one of the significant beats that all good storytellers hit.
 If you’d like to learn more about structure, check out my article The Structure of a Book.

 Continue to study